Quetzaly88/PP5-Real_Honey/README.md

 Command in terminal: pip install autopep8
 Command in terminal: autopep8 . --in-place --recursive command in terminal to keep checking the errors: flake8 .

+from PP4, static files not showing in deployed app Static files (CSS, JavaScript, images): Static files were configured work in both development and production using WhiteNoise and Django's static settings:

+   STATIC_URL = '/static/'
+   STATICFILES_DIRS = [BASE_DIR / 'static']
+   STATIC_ROOT = BASE_DIR / 'staticfiles'
+Command to collect static files:

+% python manage.py collectstatic
+This collects all static assets into the /staticfiles/ directory, which is served by Heroku in production.

+DISABLE_COLLECTSTATIC = 1 is removed from config vars in Heroku.
+This variable skips static file collection, which breaks CSS, images and JavaScript in production.

+Middleware configuration (in settings.py):

+MIDDLEWARE = [ 'django.middleware.security.SecurityMiddleware', 'whitenoise.middleware.WhiteNoiseMiddleware', ...]

+Heroku Setup & Commands

+To prepare and deploy your app on Heroku:

+% heroku run --app pp5-real-honey "python manage.py collectstatic --noinput"

+Explanation: - Heroku run: Executes a one-time command on the Heroku dyno (remote server).